ScanMountGoat/Smash-Material-XML/README.md

 # Material-XML
 <a href="url"><img src="application.png" align="top" height="auto" width="auto" ></a>
-A QT GUI application for analyzing XML materials exported from [Smash Forge](https://github.com/jam1garner/Smash-Forge).
+A QT GUI application for searching a database of Smash 4 material data.
-A dump of XML material files for most of the models in Smash 4 for Wii U can be found [here](https://github.com/ScanMountGoat/Sm4sh-Material-Research/blob/master/XML%20Materials/Smash%20XML%20Materials.7z).
+The of dump of XML material files used for this application can be found [here](https://github.com/ScanMountGoat/Sm4sh-Material-Research/blob/master/XML%20Materials/Smash%20XML%20Materials.7z).
 For bugs or feature suggestions, please use the [Issues page](https://github.com/ScanMountGoat/Smash-Material-XML/issues).

 ## Usage Guide
-The application maintains a single list of xml materials.
 Each search creates a filtered list of materials based on the search settings used.
 Not specifying any search settings will include all materials.

 ### Main Toolbar
-**File > Add material from file:** all the materials in the selected XML file will be added to the materials list.
-**File > Add material from folder:** all the materials in all XML files in the selected directory, including all subdirectories, will be added to the materials list.
-**Clear materials:** all materials previously added to the materials list will be removed.
+**Settings > Search Settings:** edit the settings used to search for particular materials.
 **View > About:** displays a link to the license information.

 ### Search Button